argius/Stew4/README.md

  * No dependency (version 2 and later):
     No DBMS specific code.
  * Supports Windows, MacOSX and Linux (version 3 and later):
-    Excepts "dock mode" of MacOSX.
+    Excepts "dock mode" on MacOSX.

 For more information, see MANUAL.html and FEATURE.md.

-## 2. How to Install, Migrate and Uninstall
+## 2. How to Install, Upgrade and Uninstall

 How to Install
-:   Just need to extract zip file.
-At least "stew.jar".
+:   To install this software, all you need to do is extracting the archive file.

-How to Migrate
+How to Upgrade
-:   Just overwrite up-to-date files.
+:   To upgrade this software, you need to extract new files and overwrite them with old files.

 How to Uninstall
-:   Just delete installed file and ".stew" dir.
+:   To uninstall this software, you need to delete installed files and a ".stew" dir.
     To see the location of ".stew", exec "@" command in Stew.